The Boss Baby: Family Business: Development

-On May 25, 2017, Universal Pictures and DreamWorks Animation announced that a sequel was set to be released on March 26, 2021, with Alec Baldwin reprising his role.
+On May 25, 2017, Universal Pictures and DreamWorks Animation announced a sequel to the 2017 film The Boss Baby, with an initial release date for March 26, 2021, with Alec Baldwin reprising his titular role.
 On May 17, 2019, it was announced that Tom McGrath returned as director and Jeff Hermann, whose credits include Bilby, Bird Karma, and Marooned, replaced Ramsey Ann Naito as producer.
-On September 17, 2020, Jeff Goldblum, Ariana Greenblatt, Eva Longoria, James Marsden (replacing Tobey Maguire), and Amy Sedaris joined the cast, alongside returning actors Jimmy Kimmel and Lisa Kudrow.
+On September 17, 2020, Jeff Goldblum, Ariana Greenblatt (replacing Nina Zoe Bakshi), Eva Longoria, James Marsden (replacing Tobey Maguire and Miles Bakshi), and Amy Sedaris joined the cast, alongside returning actors Jimmy Kimmel and Lisa Kudrow.

 Animation

 Portions of production were done remotely during the COVID-19 pandemic.
 While the animation for the film was done at DWA Glendale, Jellyfish Pictures, who worked on How to Train Your Dragon: Homecoming and Spirit Untamed, used its production assets for Family Business.
+It also marked the final DreamWorks Animation film to have HP as their preferred workstation partner.
+Starting with The Bad Guys (2022), Lenovo would be their preferred workstation partner.

 Music

 Hans Zimmer and Steve Mazzaro, who previously composed the score for the first film, returned for the sequel, while Jacob Collier wrote a cover of Cat Stevens' "If You Want to Sing Out, Sing Out".
 Songwriter Gary Barlow also contributed with a brand new song performed by Greenblatt called "Together We Stand".
 Other tracks from Hans Zimmer such as "Run Free" from Spirit: Stallion of the Cimarron and "Zoosters Breakout" from Madagascar were used in the film with the "Run Free" track used during the pony chase to Acorn Academy at a theater Tim and Ted break into.
-The "Global Warming Song" in the third act of the film was written by Zimmer and Marazzo, along with Tom McGrath and Nelson Yokota, and produced by Marazzo.
+The "Global Warming Song" in the third act of the film was written by Zimmer and Mazzaro, along with Tom McGrath and Nelson Yokota, and produced by Mazzaro.

 Release

-The Boss Baby: Family Business was theatrically released in the United States on July 2, 2021, in regular showings and in select RealD 3D Dolby Cinema and 4DX by Universal Pictures; it also streamed on paid tiers of Peacock for 60 days.
-It was originally scheduled for release on March 26, 2021, but was delayed to September 17, 2021 due to the COVID-19 pandemic, before moving to July 2, 2021.
+The Boss Baby: Family Business was initially scheduled for release on March 26, 2021, but was later delayed to September 17, initially taking over the release date of The Bad Guys, and finally July 2.
+These shifts were reportedly made in response to the COVID-19 pandemic.
+Its eventual shift enabled The Boss Baby: Family Business to be simultaneously released in theaters and on Peacock for 60 days through paid tiers.

 According to Samba TV, 783,000 households streamed the film on Peacock over its opening weekend.
-By the end of its first 30 days, the film had been watched in an estimated 2 million households.
+By the end of its first thirty days, the film had been watched in an estimated 2 million households.

 Universal Pictures Home Entertainment released The Boss Baby: Family Business for digital download on August 31, 2021, and on 4K Ultra HD Blu-ray, Blu-ray 3D, Blu-ray and DVD on September 14.